This content is taken from a series of sermons given by Fr. Chad Ripperger on Sacred Tradition and it is transcribed here by Tony Capobianco.

 Tradition and the Deposit of Faith is not subject to change.
-The Deposit of Faith will always been passed on to each generation.
+The Deposit of Faith will always be passed on to each generation.
 Not that everybody in each generation is going to get the whole of it or that some people in a particular generation even members of the Magisterium can’t lapse into error.
-This comes from the fact however that the Sacred Tradition in the Church enjoys God as it cause and end so it ensures us that it will always be passed on intact.
+This comes from the fact however that the Sacred Tradition in the Church enjoys God as its cause and end so it ensures us that it will always be passed on intact.
 Now sometimes you hear Traditionalists and they get hopeless.
 I’m sorry but the reason that God has allowed the Church to get as bad as it has is to let people know that it doesn’t matter how bad it gets, it will still remain intact.

 Fr.
 Ripperger 9:05